gaow/jurgott.github.io/README.md

 1. Use URL in the `config.toml` file to reflect our website
 2. Comment out `logo.png` file because we don't have it yet; default will be used
+3. Change `geekdocMenuBundle` to `false` to use default plain side navigation

 ## Build site